rahulitpro/easy-home-setup/README.md

 * add port 44/TCP available for world
 * add port 53/TCP available only for home public CIDR address like (12.34.56.78/32)
 * add port 53/UDP available only for home public CIDR address like (12.34.56.78/32)
+* add port 51820/UDP available for world so you can connect wireguard vpn from anyware

 Run PreReq script
 * sh install_prereqs.sh